 5 News Journalist of the Year

-For the writer of gardening news stories in any print or online publication that get to the heart of the subject, allows the reader to quickly grasp the facts and the story’s consequences and has an impact in its market.
+For the writer of gardening news stories in any print or online publication that get to the heart of the subject, allow the reader to quickly grasp the facts and the stories’s consequences and have an impact in their market and beyond.

 Sponsored by Briggs & Stratton

 6 Practical Journalist of the Year

-For the journalist who is able to convey horticultural techniques clearly and accurately, keep seasonal content fresh and engage readers so much they rush straight into their garden to give it a try.
+For the journalist who is able to convey practical horticultural techniques clearly and accurately, keep seasonal content fresh and engage readers so much they rush straight into their garden to give it a try.

 Sponsored by Thompson & Morgan